 We must learn to crawl before we can walk, and walk before we can run and we have been crawling for millennia.
 The process of building capabilities and actualities from potentials is a slow one.
 Einstein could not have done what he did in the year 100 CE, for what he discovered required the discoveries of those who came before.
 Any idea that we have we create from existing vibrations, this is the process of integration.
 What is new is the "spin" we add to it with our imagination and in doing this we have introduced a new vibration into the Cosmos.
 While our thoughts may seem personal, and in a sense they are, they add to the collective consciousness of humankind.
 This is how we have progressed to the point where we are now.

-To actually think a though with our mind we necessitates a connection with our physical aspect.
-To do so the energy or vibration of the though passes through the range of energies we know as emotions.
+To be consciously aware of a thought requires a connection with our physical aspect.
+When this happens the the energy or vibration of the thought passes through the range of energies we know as emotions.
 As a result our thoughts induce a reaction within our lower astral, an emotion, which adds in more new vibrations.
 The thoughts we have combine and connect to others we have creating even more complex though forms.
 Further, each new vibration induces reactions to it as this is the nature of things.

 Each new force we manifest, be it a though or emotion, will go through this process.
 When we do this we work through it ourselves, but if one is a scientist and the new idea is say a theory of some sort, the ”testing” of the thought will be done by the broader scientific community.
 In the latter case it will be examined in detail by others, who have their own perspectives and it will continue to be re-evaluated over the years so long as it is relevant.
 The former case, which is that of the new vibrations we create both consciously and non-consciously, those we do not share directly with others, is much more challenging.